JoaoAssalim/WebScraping_python_BeautifulSoup/README.md

 The code shows how to do web scraping dynamic content pages using Python and BeautifulSoup.

-We use as data the NBA site to extract stats information from players and generate a json file with some top 10 rankings.
+We use as data the Mercado Livre site to extract information from products and generate a json file with all products.
 **Important: Educational Purposes Only**

 ## Getting Started